patrickfav/density-converter/README.md

                                         and up- and downscaling for all other densities are needed.
 Ie. if you have the src file in density xxxhdpi you pass '4'.
-You could also pass a value in dp (density independent pixels) which denotes the output pixel width in mdpi/x1.
-In this mode all output images will have the same width.
+You could also pass a value in dp (density independent pixels) which denotes the output pixel width (or height if the flag is set) in mdpi/x1.
+In this mode all output images will have the same width (height).
 This argument is mandatory.
+    -scaleIsHeightDp                    If set and scale is in dp it will be interpreted as fixed height not width
     -skipExisting                       If set will not overwrite a already existing file -skipUpscaling                      If set will only scale down, but not up to prevent image quality loss -src <path to file or folder>       The source.
 Can be an image file or a folder containing image files to